rayou2/AutoML-examples/README.md

 Baseline logloss is at 1.35895

-Compared to Baseline, the model was worse
+Compared to Baseline, the Xgboost model was better

 ## Experiment 2 (focus on regression)